sanskaromar/certifai/README.md

 ### Temporary Generated Folders

-Temporary folders are created during script execution and are deleted when the program is closed:
+Temporary folders are created during script execution and are deleted when the program is closed.
+(You don't have to worry about them.)

 - `certificates_pptx/`: Temporary directory for generated PowerPoint certificates.
 - `qr_codes/`: Temporary directory for generated QR codes.